olvlvl/composer-attribute-collector/README.md

 composer-attribute-collector inspects files that participate in the autoload process.
 This can cause issues with files that have side effects.
-For instance, `symfony/cache` is known to cause issues, so we're excluding paths matching `symfony/cache/Traits` from inspection.
-Additional paths can be specified using the `extra` section of `composer.json`:
+For instance, `symfony/cache` is known to cause issues, so we're excluding paths matching `{vendor}/symfony/cache/Traits` from inspection.
+Additional paths can be specified using the `extra` section of `composer.json`.
+The specified paths are relative to the `composer.json` file, and the `{vendor}` placeholder is replaced with the path to the vendor folder.

 ```json
 {